Dog's journey at Animal Cancer Care and Research Center inspires owners, clinical professionals

 Mayo was at an Angels of Assisi foster home in Roanoke in early 2012 looking at a litter of 13 mixed redbone-coonhound puppies he had seen online when Joe showed up at his feet gazing at him with soulful eyes.

-“I felt something on my foot,” Mayo recalled.
+“I felt something on my foot,” Mayo said.
 “I looked down and there was this little puppy standing on my foot, looking up at me.
-I reached down, scooped him up and looked him right in the eye and said: ‘And who are you?’
+I reached down, scooped him up and looked him right in the eye and said, ‘And who are you?’
 He stretched his neck out and licked me right in the mouth.
-I said, ‘Looks like you’re it.’ ”
+I said, ‘Looks like you’re it.’”

 Mayo and his wife, Jeanne, took their new Joe and sister Maggie to their Salem home to fill the void of dogs they had lost who carried the same names previously.
 The Mayos had lost their 15-year-old dog Maggie on Christmas morning 2011 and her sibling Joe the previous May.